Oneo64/Starlattice/Characters/Nevon.md

 Nevon is a programmer in the Kagalarian Military and is currently working on the battle automaton Kag Yakader.
 He grew up in Doryamut.

+Nevon currently lives in an apartment.
+He is on the 8th floor, number 56.

 ## Appearance
 Nevon has medium-length brown hair, dark green eyes, and fair skin.
 He wears a dark blue overcoat, dark grey pants, and a pair of black boots.
 His eyes are downturned, and his eyebrows are thick.
 Inside his overcoat, Nevon keeps a small civilian radio and a concealed plasmatic pistol (AON-9).